undark-lab/swyft/docs/source/goals.rst

 Overview
 --------

-SWYFT aims at combining the convenience and precision of traditional likelihood-based inference with the flexibility and power of modern neural network based likelihood-free methods.
-SWYFT is based on the concepts of Amortized Approximate Likelihood Ratio Estimation (AALR), Nested Ratio Estimation (NRE) and the iP3 sample caching.
-In short, SWYFT = AALR + NRE + iP3.
+*swyft* aims at combining the convenience and precision of traditional likelihood-based inference with the flexibility and power of modern neural network based likelihood-free methods.  *swyft* is based on the concepts of Amortized Approximate Likelihood Ratio Estimation (AALR), Nested Ratio Estimation (NRE) and the iP3 sample caching.
+In short, *swyft* = AALR + NRE + iP3.

 Our goals
 ---------

-We are developing *swyft* to help solving our data analysis problems from various fields of astroparticle physics, and make an effort that the software will be useufl for others as well.
+We are developing *swyft* to help solving our data analysis problems in astroparticle physics, and make an effort that the software is useful for others as well.
 We have the following goals in mind.

-- Convenience: SWYFT enables neural network based inference with the convenience of traditional sampling tools.
+- Convenience: *swyft* enables neural network based inference with the convenience of traditional sampling tools.
-- Precision: SWYFT is as precise as likelihood-based methods where those can be applied, and flexible enough to cover the wide range of scenarios where they fail.
+- Precision: *swyft* is as precise as likelihood-based methods where those can be applied, and flexible enough to cover the wide range of scenarios where they fail.
-- Efficiency: SWYFT is simulator efficient, and automatically re-uses previous simulator runs in new analyses.
+- Efficiency: *swyft* is simulator efficient, and automatically re-uses previous simulator runs in new analyses.

 The current version of the code provides a prototype implementation of